 If you are diagnosed with a bulging disc in the neck, treatment is likely to be needed only if you begin to exhibit symptoms.
-Many people with a bulging disc never realize they have the condition, and lead their day-to-day lives unencumbered by chronic neck pain.
+Many people with a bulging disc never realize they have the condition and lead their day-to-day lives unencumbered by chronic neck pain.
 Only when the protruding disc material begins to irritate or compress a nerve root will symptoms develop, at which point it’s time to consider your options for treatment.

 Treatment for a bulging disc in the neck almost always begins with a conservative, non-surgical course of action.
 More often than not, the symptoms will begin to fade over time.
-So, the symptoms you may experience – neck pain or tingling, numbness or weakness in the shoulders, arms or hands – probably are not permanent.
-Still, in order to manage the symptoms in the short term, your physician will probably recommend a series of conservative treatments.
+So, the symptoms you may experience – neck pain, or tingling, numbness or weakness in the shoulders, arms or hands – probably are not permanent.
+Still, in order to manage the symptoms in the short term, your physician will likely recommend a series of conservative treatments.
 These treatments might include:

 - Physical therapy

 - Behavior modification

 If these or other conservative treatments are not enough to find relief from neck pain, a physician might suggest surgery as an option.
 Traditionally, for patients with a bulging disc in the neck, treatment through open spine surgery has meant the removal of a large portion of the spinal anatomy, sometimes coupled with spinal fusion, with a long hospital stay and all the potential complications and extended recuperation that come with a major open spine operation.

 Laser Spine Institute offers an alternative to traditional open back surgery.
 Using minimally invasive techniques, the surgeons at Laser Spine Institute perform outpatient procedures to help you find relief from pain.
 Contact Laser Spine Institute to learn more and for a free review of your MRI or CT scan.